 Specifically, Sines is intended to be integrated into the new projects linking China and Europe.

-“It is extremely important that Portugal and, in particular, the Port of Sines, to be part of this new challenge that, more than just joining ancestral cultures, will help develop all commercial ties and offer opportunities to China, its entrepreneurs, and Macao.”
+“It is extremely important that Portugal and, in particular, the Port of Sines, to be part of this new challenge that, more than joining ancestral cultures, will develop all commercial ties and offer opportunity to China, its entrepreneurs, and Macao.”

 Their projects, Lynce de Faria believes, can imbue investors with the idea of making Portugal and the Port of Sines part of the new Maritime Silk Route, which “will make us central to the development of world trade.”

-A study by the New University of Lisbon found that, in 2015, the Port of Sines represented 1.13 per cent of Portuguese GDP and 18 per cent of exports, in addition to providing nearly 18,000 jobs, of which 3,600 are in the industrial zone.
+A study by the New University of Lisbon found that, in 2015, the Port of Sines represented 1.13 per cent of Portuguese GDP and 18 per cent of exports, in addition to providing close to 18,000 jobs, of which 3,600 are direct in the industrial zone.